ALSN Collar Strategy

 - What is a collar on ALSN?

 - A collar on ALSN is the collar strategy applied to ALSN (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With ALSN stock trading near $111.34, the strikes shown on this page are snapped to the nearest listed ALSN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ALSN stock at $125.67 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ALSN chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ALSN collar max profit and max loss calculated?